It's hard not to hate money, especially when you think of all the bad things that are done in the name of money.

 When you hate something you don’t want to keep it around and would rather avoid it.
 I'd bet that people that hate money have an irresistible desire to spend it, not accumulate it

 4. Work for free or close to nothing

 When you hate something, you not only avoid it, you also reject it to protect yourself

 5. See poverty as more spiritual or money as evil

-This is not a behaviour as such but an attitude or limiting belief that stems from hating money.
-This attitude keeps you protected from money but leaves you poor
+This isn't a behaviour as such but an attitude or limiting belief that stems from hating money.
+This attitude protects you from money but leaves you poor

 How to Stop Hating Money